Interplay of ion availability and mobility in the loss of cation selectivity for CaCl\textsubscript{2} in negatively charged nanopores: molecular dynamics using scaled-charge models: Results and Discussion

 This statement is true for the anions as well but for a different reason.
 Cl$^{-}$ ions are effectively excluded from the surface region, so their surface conduction is also small.
 In the volume region, Cl$^{-}$ velocity is larger due to their larger mobility (as in bulk), see the middle panel of Fig.~\ref{fig1}B. As a consequence, the volume region, and thus, the pore as a whole, shows a bulk-like selectivity behavior for CaCl$_{2}$ as opposed to NaCl.

-For the ECCR2+TIP4P/2005 model, the ``bulk selectivity'' of CaCl$_{2}$ is $S_{+}^{\mathrm{B}}=0.71$.~\cite{salman_jml_2025} In the scaled-charge O$_{\mathrm{S}}$ model, the pore selectivity is $S_{+}^{\mathrm{P}}=0.664$, while in the full-charge O$_{\mathrm{S}}$ model it is $0.447$ (these values correspond to $S_{+}^{*}=0.931$ and $0.627$ relative selectivities, respectively).
+For the ECCR2+TIP4P/2005 model, the ``bulk selectivity'' of CaCl$_{2}$ is $S_{+}^{\mathrm{B}}=0.713$.~\cite{salman_jml_2025} In the scaled-charge O$_{\mathrm{S}}$ model, the pore selectivity is $S_{+}^{\mathrm{P}}=0.658$, while in the full-charge O$_{\mathrm{S}}$ model it is $0.446$ (these values correspond to $S_{+}^{*}=0.923$ and $0.626$ relative selectivities, respectively).
 Thus, the negatively charged pore is even more Cl$^{-}$-selective than the bulk, and increasing the surface charge further enhances this trend.

-This effect arises from overcharging, a well-known phenomenon in multivalent electrolytes.~\cite{zheng_ep_2003,van_der_Heyden_prl_2006,li_aca_2019,li_nl_2015,lin_jacs_2020,siwy_prl_2002,siwy_cej_2006,he_jacs_2009,gillespie_bj_2008_nanopore,lorenz_pre_2007,Bourg_2011,hartkamp_pccp_2015,dopke_jpcc_2019,wang_jpcc_2021,fabian_jml_2022,rojano_pf_2024} The negatively charged surface attracts Ca$^{2+}$ ions so strongly that they overcompensates the wall charge, rendering the surface effectively positive.
+This effect arises from overcharging, a well-known phenomenon in multivalent electrolytes.~\cite{zheng_ep_2003,van_der_Heyden_prl_2006,li_aca_2019,li_nl_2015,lin_jacs_2020,siwy_prl_2002,siwy_cej_2006,he_jacs_2009,gillespie_bj_2008_nanopore,lorenz_pre_2007,Bourg_2011,hartkamp_pccp_2015,dopke_jpcc_2019,wang_jpcc_2021,fabian_jml_2022,rojano_pf_2024} The negatively charged surface attracts Ca$^{2+}$ ions so strongly that they overcompensate the wall charge, rendering the surface effectively positive.
 Consequently, the monovalent Cl$^{-}$ ions behave with respect to this slightly positive region similarly as the Na$^{+}$ ions behave with respect to the original negative wall.
 If the effect is strong enough, an excess anion layer forms and a change in the sign of the electrical potential occurs; this phenomenon is coined as charge inversion.
 All these effects reflect strong ionic correlations beyond the mean-field Poisson-Boltzmann description.~\cite{boda_jcp_2002,matejczyk_jcp_2017}

-In summary, Ca$^{2+}$ ions do not have surface conduction due to their low \textit{mobility} in the surface region, while Cl$^{-}$ ions do not have a surface conduction due to low \textit{availability}.
+In summary, Ca$^{2+}$ ions do not have surface conduction due to their low \textit{mobility} in the surface region, while Cl$^{-}$ ions do not have surface conduction due to low \textit{availability}.
+This behavior is different from that of NaCl where Na$^{+}$ ions have a large surface conduction because they form a diffuse layer of more mobile ions than Ca$^{2+}$ ions do.
+This mechanism is clearly seen in the video clip uploaded to the \hyperref[si]{SM}.